-Under Unrestricted Reporting, when a victim reports an incident of sexual assault, the matter is referred for investigation, and victim's rights apply.35 As in Restricted Reporting, victims may receive healthcare, counseling, and advocacy services.
-However, in an Unrestricted Report, details of the incident are provided to command and law enforcement.
+Under Unrestricted Reporting, when a victim reports an incident of sexual assault, the matter is referred for investigation, and victim's rights apply.
+As in Restricted Reporting, victims may receive healthcare, counseling, and advocacy services.
+However, in an Unrestricted Report, details of the incident are provided to command and law enforcement for an official investigation.